Selena-JM/AdaptedCello_java_en/README.md

     - Need to change all the calls to the functions .createParticipation, the second argument needs to be .getIdentity(), for example protein_fc.getIdentity() instead of proteinParticipationID

-—-> Everything works except for the images of the circuit
+—-> Everything works except for the output images

-- Problem with the function *writeCircuitsForDNAPlotLib* line 1330 in [DNACompiler.java](http://DNACompiler.java) —> it calls the python script /resources/scripts/plot_SBOL_designs.py incorrectly
-    - Had to change the python script : instead of ‘rU’ option as argument in the open function I used ‘r’ (lines 47, 60, 83, 119)
 - Problem with the function *writeCircuitsForDNAPlotLib* line 1330 in [DNACompiler.java](http://DNACompiler.java) —> it calls the python script /resources/scripts/plot_SBOL_designs.py incorrectly
     - Had to change the python script : instead of ‘rU’ option as argument in the open function I used ‘r’ (lines 47, 60, 83, 119)